Kermit1246/AutoTyper/README.md

 This program was inspired by [OP AUTO CLICKER](https://www.opautoclicker.com/).
 Idea & Design based off of them.
 Special thanks to the developers for inspiring this project.

-## Updates
+## Work in Progress
 - Fixing the "start" & "stop" buttons able to be activated with a keypress.
 - Implementation of changing hotkey
-- Record & Playback of macro.
+- Dark mode feature
+- Config saving